Touch Chesi Chudu: Development

 Pre-production of this film began in July 2016 after the script approval from Ravi Teja to Vikram Sirikonda.
-Raashi Khanna who earlier worked with Teja in Bengal Tiger (2015) was signed in as one of the female lead in September 2016.
+Raashii Khanna who earlier worked with Teja in Bengal Tiger (2015) was signed in as one of the female lead in September 2016.

 Pritam was roped in for the music which makes his debut in Telugu cinema.
 Bollywood actor Freddy Daruwala was signed in to play as the main antagonist in April 2017 which marks his debut in Telugu films.
 Seerat Kapoor was signed in as the second female lead in early May 2017 after considering Lavanya Tripathi and Pragya Jaiswal for that role.

 The title and the posters were revealed on 26 January 2017, marking Ravi Teja's birthday.
 The film was officially launched on 3 February 2017.

 Story and filming

 Principal photography began on 3 February 2017 in Hyderabad.

 Soundtrack

 Touch Chesi Chudu's soundtrack is composed by JAM8 (Apprentice band of Pritam).